-10 Most Beautiful Universities in The World With Breathtaking Campuses
+10 most beautiful universities in the world with breathtaking campuses

 So, even if you have left your college days behind years ago, you can still visit these sprawling campuses on your next holiday as some of these make up for the greatest destinations for architecture buffs and avid travellers.

-The most spectacular university campuses you can visit on your next holiday
+Here are some spectacular university campuses you can visit on your next holiday:

 Stanford University, US